Kawaxte/SpartaBaseArchive/README.md

 [![gh_licence](https://img.shields.io/github/license/Kawaxte/sparta-base-archive?logo=github&style=for-the-badge)](LICENSE)

-This project is licensed under the Creative Commons Zero v1.0 Universal License.
+This project is licenced under the Creative Commons Zero v1.0 Universal Licence.
 You can use the project for any purpose.